sappusaketh/User-Hobbies/README.md

 # User-Hobbies
-Website allow users to add hobbies and Profile picture, View all the users in the Database
+Website for users to add hobbies and Profile picture, View all the users in the Database

 # Technologies used
 <ul>